How to Remove a Tree Stump Yourself with a Stump Grinder

 Rocky Soil Around Stumps

-Southern Utah soil frequently contains rocks embedded around and between tree roots.
+Southern Utah soil frequently contains rocks embedded around tree roots.
 Rocks are the enemy of stump grinder teeth.
-Before grinding:
+Before grinding, dig around the stump base and remove visible rocks.
+If you hear a sharp metallic ping instead of normal grinding sound, stop and clear the obstruction.

 Cost Comparison: DIY vs. Hiring Out